 Spectral signatures of materials are defined by reflectance or absorption as a function of wavelength.
 NIR spectroscopy measures the reflectance of infrared light wavelengths for samples and the shapes of the soil spectra correspond to mineral composition, organic matter, clay content, water, iron form and amount, salinity, and particle size distribution.
 Depending on what’s in the soil, individual molecular bonds vibrate and absorb light with a specific energy quantum related to the difference between two energy levels.
 The energy quantum is directly related to frequency and inversely related to wavelength.
 The resulting absorption spectrum produces a characteristic shape that can be used for analysis.
 The data collected can provide a picture of soil health and fertility for food source management and security, as well as natural resource management and land conservation/development.
 Spectral libraries continue to be built to allow calibrations to be based on a small number of samples and then applied in the rapid analysis of large numbers.
 For example, in one field application, 800 spectra were collected in samples from the Railroad Valley Playa in Nevada in one day, using a SPECTRAL EVOLUTION PSR-3500 field spectroradiometer with a standard four degree field of view lens from a distance of one meter.
 Solar radiance of the reflected light was also captured in the same measurement.

-The spectra collected can be analyzed using a range of third party analysis and chemometric packages, including GRAMS, The Spectral Geologist (TSG), and others.
+The spectra collected can be analyzed using a range of third party analysis and chemometric packages, including GRAMS, The Spectral Geologist (TSG), R, Unscrambler and others.
 These software products are used for geochemical analysis and interpretation of basic soil composition, especially organic matter, texture, clay mineralogy, nutrient availability, fertility, structure, and even microbial activity.
 SPECTRAL EVOLUTION’S DARWin SP Data Acquisition software saves your spectra as ASCII files for use with analysis software.
 In addition DARWin SP includes our EZ-ID sample identification software that matches a target spectra against a library of known spectra.
 Or if you want to build a custom soils library, EZ-ID offers the fast and easy-to-use Custom Library Builder module.

 UV/VIS/NIR reflectance spectroscopy satisfies the researchers need for speed and precision in the estimation of soil carbon and other soil properties.
 Used both in the field and in the lab, these spectroradiometers and spectrometers allow for studies that can measure the effects of climate change, the increasing impact of fertilizers in the soil, soil mapping, and other critical land changes without the need for sample preparation.